jeskesen/i2c_imu/README.md

 # RTIMULib - a versatile 9-dof IMU library for embedded Linux systems

 *** Looks like the python interface is broken in V4.
-Please use 3.1.1 until it's fixed!
+Please use 3.1.1 for python applications until it's fixed!
+C/C++ applications are working ok.

 RTIMULib is the simplest way to connect a 9-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's need to integrate RTIMULib.